 the range of a couple of sentences.
 Comments must be made by the

-start of the following class.
+start of the following in-person class.

 This assignment is ungraded, but it will factor into your class participation grade.
 The expectation is that your summary and comments will be on topic.
 You are not expected to spend large amounts of your time on this so don't feel like you have to spend hours (or even minutes) preparing the world's most insightful summary or comments.
 If you did the summary your assigned class and made comments all other classes, you will be fine.
 Just do it and have fun with it.